pythonanywhere/help_pages/articles/CustomDomains.md

 in this case should be **www**.
 The address should be the value from the "Web" tab.

 Different DNS providers call them different things.
-So:

-  * Alias, AKA: domain name, Alias name,
+  * Alias: domain name, Alias name, or just "name"
-  * Canonical Name, AKA: the address, FQDN, Fully Qualified Domain Name, or Host Name.
+  * Canonical Name: the address, FQDN, Fully Qualified Domain Name, or Host Name.

 ##Notes for specific DNS providers